How do I Read a Summary of Benefits and Coverage?

 1. What Is a Summary of Benefits and Coverage (SBC)?

-- Coverage for routine and emergency services
+- What routine and emergency services are covered

 2. Why the SBC Matters